noheton/shepard/infrastructure/README.md

 The shepard backend can be configured to allow only users with a specific role.
 To do so, the optional `OIDC_ROLE` variable in `.env` can be set to the given role.
 From the next restart, users without this role will no longer be able to access shepard.

+## Restrict public access to Chronograph

+Chronograf by default is publicly accessible!
+You can configure it with OAuth or simply with a password and username.
+More information can be found [here](https://docs.influxdata.com/chronograf/v1/administration/managing-security/).

 ## Start

 Make sure that all requested resources are available.
 In particular, check the free memory, since the shepard backend and the databases will use a lot of it.
 You can adjust the maximum amount of used memory in `docker-compose.yml`.